 When donors know what programs exist (and which ones require their action to complete), they’re much more likely to complete the necessary steps.

 After all, most donors would jump at any opportunity to give more support to their favorite nonprofits, especially if they don’t have to dip back into their wallets.

 Nonprofits have several ways that they can promote corporate giving, but some of the most effective methods include:

 - Email.
-Mention corporate giving programs in your acknowledgement letters and your nonprofit’s e-newsletter.
+Mention corporate giving programs in your acknowledgment letters and your nonprofit’s e-newsletter.
 Additionally, when you ask donors to contribute to your online fundraising campaign, let them know that their contributions could be match-eligible.

 - On your website.
 You can include information about matching gifts and volunteer grants on your “Ways to Give” page.
 Mentioning corporate giving in prominent places like on the homepage and on donation forms is also an effective way to promote these programs to donors.